Samuel V. Schoonmaker, IV

 - American Bar Association

-Chair, CLE Committee (2004).
-Designed and implemented legal education programs for lawyers throughout the United States.
+- Chair, CLE Committee (2004).
+Chaired the committee that designed and implemented legal education programs for the ABA Family Law Section’s national membership. .

 Honors and Awards